 Prop up one board vertically against the other which is horizontal.
 Now you have a grey bottom surface to place your product on, and you also have a grey background.

 If your budget permits, you can buy a complete table-top shooting kit from suppliers such as B&H Photo.
 The setup will include a pair of light sources, a light shed (into which you place your product), or a light table.

 You should use a tripod.
 The lens should be at the same height as middle of the object.
 If you hold the camera in your hand, one product picture may be focused on the top, the next far away, one too close, one to the side, etc. You want product pictures to be consistent.

 Mark the exact spot on the bottom mat where each product should be placed, then take your pictures.
 This way, pictures of several identical products in different colors come out exactly the same except for just the color.

 Do NOT tightly crop the picture.
 The product should be in the center of the frame with some background color visible on all sides.

 5. Product Lighting

 You should use fairly intense lighting on your subject.
 This forces the camera to use a small aperture so that all portions of the product are in focus.
-To get started, you can buy two identical halogen desk lamps with 50 watt bulbs (or equivalent if using LEDs).
-Higher intensity light sources are better because your camera will use a smaller aperture and give you more depth of field.
+I use two 7 Watt LED desk lamps which are bright and have a built in diffuser.
 Place the light sources on the left and right sides of your product at about 60 degrees from the front.

-I use a diffuse light source for better results, as it eliminates harsh shadows.
-To do this, I just place a sheet of printer paper in front of each lamp, holding it in place with clothes pins.
+If you are not using a light box, it is important to use a diffuse light source, as it eliminates harsh shadows.
+If your lamps don’t have one built-in, just place a sheet of printer paper in front of each lamp, holding it in place with clothes pins.